DevOpsProjectsLearning/scripts/README.md

+# Exercise 1: Running NGINX Server in a Docker Container
+## Objective
+Run an NGINX server in a Docker container locally, ensuring it runs in the background and can be accessed via localhost:8080.

+## Resolution
+- Simple Docker file created: my-app\Dockerfile
+- Build the Docker image: docker build -t myapp .
+- Start a new container using the image: docker run -d -p 8080:80 --name my-nginx myapp

-# Exercise 1: Automating Blob Storage Uploads with GitHub Actions
+# Exercise 2: Automating Blob Storage Uploads with GitHub Actions
 ## Objective
 Set up an Azure environment and create a GitHub Actions workflow to automatically upload files to an Azure Blob Storage container whenever code is pushed to the main branch.